kindzal/qw-maps-to-grayscale/README.md

 convert.bat script will expect the following executables to be in the script directory: bsp2wad.exe, qpakman.exe, i_view64.exe

 ## Downloading
-To download the script, simply open a terminal or PowerShell prompt (depending on your OS): <br/>
+To download the script, simply open cmd or PowerShell prompt: <br/><br/>
 `git clone https://github.com/kindzal/qw-maps-to-grayscale.git qw-maps-to-grayscale`

-##Example usage
+## Example usage
 convert.bat C:\games\quake\qw\maps C:\games\quake\qw\textures

-##Notes
+## Notes
 This script will not convert sky textures as it can't be done automatically in a reliable manner.
 You'll need to do it manually if wanted.
 This script will not convert the orignal DM maps / SP maps from the .pak file.
-Get this downloaded seperately.
+Get this downloaded seperately from <a href="https://www.quakeworld.nu/forum/topic/2042/37310/greyish-textures-pack-clean-simple/" rel="nofollow">here</a> or <a href="https://gfx.quakeworld.nu/browse/textures/" rel="nofollow">here</a>